 - Adjust Video Transition Default Duration to the number of seconds you’d like transitions to last.
 Usually, .5 to 1 second is plenty.

-- If your images are really large—like photos from a DSLR camera—you might want to scale them down to prevent slow-down.
+- If your images are really large—like your stock photos from a DSLR camera—you might want to scale them down to prevent slow-down.
 You can do this by navigating to Preferences > Media and setting Default Media Scaling to “Scale to Frame Size.”